Future Home of the Living God: Critical reception

 Some critics felt that the Future Home of the Living God had too many loose ends and was rushed.
 The premise of reverse evolution is "frustratingly vague," and the sudden appearance of prehistoric creatures is incredible even in the book's universe.
-The NY Times wrote that, " the novel’s perspective is limited to what Cedar experiences personally or hears about", resulting in "tantalizing plot points that aren’t followed through."
+The New York Times wrote that, " the novel's perspective is limited to what Cedar experiences personally or hears about", resulting in "tantalizing plot points that aren't followed through."
 Additionally, the state of the government is similarly implausible, "practically overnight [...] becom[ing] a theocracy, "the Church of the New Constitution," and all of the streets are renamed after Bible verses."
-Despite its intentionally mysterious air, reviewers felt that they didn’t know what was really going on throughout the novel.
+Despite its intentionally mysterious air, reviewers felt that they didn't know what was really going on throughout the novel.

 Writing for the Los Angeles Review of Books, Anita Felicelli said, "Future Home is a departure from the lush intimacy of Erdrich's Love Medicine and the dark, unforgettable storytelling of The Round House.
 As a gifted author's flawed, experimental foray into dystopian fiction, it illustrates an important distinction between dystopian writing that arises from dreams and fantasy and that which arises from observation."